Azure-Samples/search-dotnet-getting-started/README.md

 * How to use the Azure Search Indexer to ingest data from common stores (such as Azure SQL) to populate an Azure Search index
 * A simple ASP.net MVC application that allow you to search and view results from an Azure Search index

+The DotNetHowToAutocomplete sample demonstrates several techniques for adding auto-complete and suggestions to your search experience.
+It demonstrates the following:

+* Implement a search input box
+* Add support for an auto-complete list that pulls from a remote source
+* Retrieve suggestions and auto-complete using the .Net SDK and REST API
+* Support client-side caching to improve performance

 ## Running the DotNetHowTo sample

 * Open the DotNetHowTo.sln project in Visual Studio